sunhwan/REST2-examples/NAMD/aaqaa3/README.md

 folding studies.

 In this directory, we will build the initial system for simulation using CHARMM and CHARMM-GUI, then perform REST2 simulation using NAMD.
+The example directory contains `1_aaqaa3`, `2_system`, and `3_rest2` directories, which corresponds to the numbered steps described below.

 ## 0. Preqiusite